NoelOkumu/Acinetobacter-RNAseq-Analysis/analysis_modules/01_conda_setup/README.md

  bcftools=1.9=ha228f0b_4
 ```

-Download the ```a_baumanii.yml```  file provided to create a conda environment with all the necessary tools required for downstream analysis from [a_baumanii.yml](https://github.com/NoelOkumu/Acinetobacter-RNAseq-Analysis/blob/main/scripts/a_baumanii.yml) provided in the scripts folder.
+Download the ```a_baumanii.yml```  file provided to create a conda environment with all the necessary tools, and their dependancies, required for downstream analysis from [a_baumanii.yml](https://github.com/NoelOkumu/Acinetobacter-RNAseq-Analysis/blob/main/scripts/a_baumanii.yml) .

 To create the environment in your local machine, navigate to your terminal and run: